jsanon01/100-days-of-devops/log.md

 - And from local to remote repo, 'git push'

 **Thoughts**: The command 'git log' is to GITHUB platform what the command 'history' is to Linux Distro.
-Commands are not only very useful but also they show you all of the last commands that have been recently used.
+This command is not only very useful but also shows you all of the previous commands that have been recently used.

 **Work & Resources:**: